aphiria/aphiria/README.md

 <h1 id="http-bodies">HTTP Bodies</h1>

 HTTP bodies contain data associated with the HTTP message, and are optional.
-They're represented by `Opulence\Net\Http\IHttpBody`.
+They're represented by `Aphiria\Net\Http\IHttpBody`.
 They provide a few methods to read and write their contents to streams and to strings:

 * `__toString(): string`
 * `readAsStream(): IStream`